 The newest manicure trend in salons is SNS nails.
 SNS stands for Signature Nail System.
 This is a brand name for a new type of dip powder manicure, but often other brands are referred to as SNS nails as well.
 It helps to strengthen your nails while still giving the appearance of a gel-like manicure.
 But unlike a gel manicure, the SNS nail system does much less damage to your nails.
 It also does not require the extra equipment of a UV or LED light to dry, making it gentler on your skin and natural nails.

 SNS nails are applied with a gel base and then dipped into a powder.
 This powder contains some organically processed ingredients.
 The powder is also infused with calcium and other vitamins, such as vitamin E, that are meant to help strengthen your nails.

 It also contains chemicals, such as benzoyl peroxide, titanium peroxide, and acrylic ester polymer.
-Although some dip powders claim to be “all natural,” currently no products are 100% natural.
-In fact, all of these ingredients combine help to give the nails strength.
+Although some dip powders claim to be “all-natural,” currently no products are 100% natural.
+In fact, all of these ingredients combined help to give the nails strength.

 After being dipped in the powder, the nail hardens rapidly.
 The dip powder is thinner on the nail than other manicures; giving a natural, strong, and flexible appearance.

 The Cause of SNS Popularity

 The popularity of SNS manicures is driven by our everlasting search for a beautiful, long-lasting manicure that doesn’t damage the natural nail.
 The lightweight feeling of the SNS nails while still providing strength is a satisfying bonus.